 15 Things That Hurt Your Credit Score

 Your credit score is one of the most important factors of your financial life.
 Banks use it to decide whether to give you a credit card or loan.
 Some service providers use it to determine whether you should pay a security deposit.
 Car insurance providers consider your credit score when setting your insurance rate.
-While it's important to know what things help you build a good credit score, you also have to know those things that could hurt your credit score.
+While it's important to know what things help you build a good credit score, you also have to know those things that could hurt your credit score and lead to side effects from bad credit.
 If you avoid doing the following fifteen things, it will help ensure a good credit score.

 Not Paying at All

 Completely ignoring your credit cards bills is much worse than paying late.
 Each month you miss a credit card payment, you end up one month closer to having the account charged off.